 The SEER database tracks 5-year relative survival rates for breast cancer in the United States, based on how far the cancer has spread.
 The SEER database, however, does not group cancers by AJCC TNM stages (stage 1, stage 2, stage 3, etc.).
 Instead, it groups cancers into localized, regional, and distant stages:

-These numbers are based on women diagnosed with triple-negative breast cancer between 2011 and 2017.
+These numbers are based on women diagnosed with TNBC between 2012 and 2018.

 5-year Relative Survival Rate